Skip Ribbon Commands

 Arrangements for a student’s return to school with interrupted studies

-In preparation for a student’s return to undertake Unit 4 of a study commenced in a previous academic year, schools are strongly advised to check the curriculum content to ensure continuity of the sequence.
-If there are significant curriculum changes, teachers should ensure students receive advice and additional preparatory work.
+In preparation for a student’s return to undertake Unit 4 of a study commenced in a previous academic year, schools are strongly advised to check the curriculum content to ensure the continuity of the sequence.
+If there are significant curriculum changes, teachers should ensure that students receive advice and additional preparatory work.

 Students who return to a different school after interrupted studies

-A student who returns to a different school after interrupted studies should inform their new school that they have interrupted studies status to ensure enrolment in Unit 4 of the studies for which they were granted this status.
+A student who returns to a different school after interrupted studies should inform their new school that they have Interrupted Studies status to ensure enrolment in Unit 4 of the studies for which they were granted this status.

 Inability to return to school after interrupted studies